 D.1.2 M2M Service Framework discovery for Access Network UICC

-When a UICC Network Access application supports one or more M2M Service subscription, with a DF1M2M, the EFDIR entry corresponding to this UICC Network Access Application shall contain the following M2M related Data Objects:
+When a UICC Network Access application supports one or more M2M Service subscriptions, with a DF1M2M, the EFDIR entry corresponding to this UICC Network Access Application shall contain the following M2M related Data Objects:

 oneM2M Service Framework DO: defining the association between the identifier of one M2M Service Subscription provisioned in the ADF and the related DF corresponding to this M2M subscription.
 Likewise, each M2M Service Subscription is associated to one DF.
 Each of these DFs is hereafter referred as DF1M2M.